ros2/ros2_documentation/source/Contact.rst

 Issues
 ------

-If you identify bugs, have suggestions for improvements, or a question specific to one package, you can open an issue on GitHub to notify the ROS 2 team.
+If you identify bugs, have suggestions for improvements, or a question specific to one package, you can open an issue on GitHub.

 For example, if you are following the :ref:`tutorials here <Tutorials>` and come across an instruction that doesn't work on your system, you can open an issue in the `ros2_documentation <https://github.com/ros2/ros2_documentation>`__ repo.